 This lovely herb has a scented bloom that will make you fall in love every time you smell it.
 The scent alone is enough reason to plant this climbing vine, but jasmine also has the wonderful ability to scent any tea mix you may put together.
 This is how it works:

-Jasmine tea is actually regular tea, Green, white, black, which is then dried and stored until the jasmine leaves are ready.
-Once the blooms start opening, the dried tea is spread out and the fresh blooms laid on top.
-They are replaced... as they wilt, while their heady fragrance permeates the tea leaves beneath.
+Jasmine tea is actually an herbal tea typically blended with green or white tea, which is then dried and stored until the jasmine leaves are ready.
+Once the blooms start opening, the dried tea is spread out and the fresh blooms laid on... top.
+They are replaced as they wilt, while their heady fragrance permeates the tea leaves beneath.

 Why not do the same thing with some of your dried herbs?
 You could also leave the jasmine blooms right in the herb mixture, although they are not as pretty as other herb blooms are.